Additional Loading or Rating

 Financial Conduct Authority

-They are responsible for Authorising and Regulating companies within many business sectors, including the mortgage industry.
+The UK Regulator (the FCA) are responsible for Authorising and Regulating companies within many business sectors, including the mortgage industry.

 Fixed Rate Mortgage

 This is where the interest rate on a mortgage is fixed for a set period of time at the start of the mortgage.
 The rate is sometimes fixed for a certain number of years from completion, but more often until a set date in the future.
 The benefit of having a fixed rate mortgage is that you have the security of knowing exactly what your mortgage repayments are going to be each month for as long as your rate is fixed.
 However, the drawback is that if interest rates fall during that time and go below your own fixed interest rate, your monthly repayments will not go down.
 At the end of the fixed rate period, the mortgage will normally revert to the lender’s Standard Variable Rate.